mixer/developer-docs/pages/01.unity/default.md

 # Unity

-he Mixer Unity plugin helps you add features to your game that let the audience interact with people streaming your game!
+The Mixer Unity plugin helps you add features to your game that let the audience interact with people streaming your game!